renatomaia/lua-memory/doc/manual.md

 Equivalent to `luamem_realloc(L, mem, sz, 0)`.

-__Note__: Any referenced memory which uses this function as the unrefering function is considered a resizable memory by the `memory` module.
+__Note__: any referenced memory which uses this function as the unrefering function is considered a resizable memory by the `memory` module.

 ### `luamem_addvalue`